 No matter what your business needs are, you can be sure you will find the right property that allows you and your business to flourish.

-The Island offers complete critical infrastructure, with easy access to key stakeholders, regulators, industry and Government.
-The Government supports the Island’s growth as an international business centre, and ensures the correct implementation of infrastructure and legislation needed for this growth.
+The Island offers complete critical infrastructure, with easy access to key stakeholders, regulators, industry and government.
+The Government supports the Island’s growth as an international business centre and ensures the correct implementation of infrastructure and legislation needed for this growth.

-Key Government officials and decision makers are accessible and the Island is known for its globally renowned professional service providers, all of whom are within easy reach.
+Key Government officials and decision makers are accessible, and the Island is known for its globally renowned professional service providers all of whom are within easy reach.

-Let the Island’s world class infrastructure, professional services and pro-business Government lead you to growth and prosperity.
+Let the Island’s world-class infrastructure, professional services and pro-business Government lead you to growth and prosperity.

-Power & Water Supply
+Power and Water Supply

 Jersey is well equipped to meet the demands of the population (and future generations) in regard to the supply of energy and water.
 The Island has 3 key suppliers, Jersey Electricity, Jersey Gas and Jersey Water.
 Government are major shareholders in both Jersey Electricity and Jersey Water which ensures security of supply and the development of infrastructure and policies.

 Jersey Electricity is the Island’s key electricity provider, with the Government of Jersey as a major shareholder owning 62% of the Ordinary Share capital.
 The reliability of energy to the Island is 10 times higher than the UK mainland and the supply is virtually de-carbonised.
 Between 90 and 95% of Jersey’s electricity is imported from low carbon sources in France (nuclear and hydro) through 3 undersea supply cables.
 The way in which the cables are laid adds additional security to the Island’s supply.
 By investing in these sustainable sources to meet both the demands of today and the next generation, the Island was able to reduce its carbon footprint by 40%, leaving a positive legacy.
 The remainder of energy comes from the Government-owned Energy from Waste Plant and local generation from the La Collette power station.